 For a more suburban area that still offers easy access to the city, Northwest Hills in West Austin is a more affordable, family-oriented area with highly rated schools.
 Featuring traditional and ranch style homes built in the 1970s and 1980s, this hilly neighborhood offers spectacular views and frequent deer sightings.
 In addition to single-family homes, Northwest Hills also contains several newer apartment buildings and condos, making for a diverse population that includes everyone from families to UT commuters.
 Outdoor lovers will enjoy the easy access to Bull Creek District Park and Bull Creek Greenbelt.
 Northwest Hills provides a convenient location for commuting, with Mopac, 360, Hwy 183, downtown, and UT all with easy reach.

 Austin is truly a one-of-a-kind city with its own unique style of quirkiness.
 This rapidly growing area is ideal for families, urban professionals, artsy types and everyone in between.
-The slogan “Keep Austin Weird” captures the essence of eclectic style that defines Austin, which is certainly exemplified in its great diversity of neighborhoods.
+The slogan “Keep Austin Weird” captures the essence of the eclectic style that defines Austin, which is certainly exemplified in its great diversity of neighborhoods.